neoremind/fluent-validator/README.md

                     }
                 });

-ValidateCallback is the argument interface that doValidate() method needs. onSuccess() method is called when everything goes well, onFail() is called when there is any failures occurrs, onUncaughtException() method is called once there is uncaught exception throwing during the valiation process.
+`ValidateCallback` is an optional argument that `doValidate()` method needs.

+`onSuccess()` method is called when everything goes well.
+`onFail()` is called when there is any failures occurrs.
+`onUncaughtException()` method is called once there is uncaught exception throwing during the valiation process.

     public interface ValidateCallback {